 Enable Siri and “Hey Siri”: You can turn on Siri and “Hey Siri” (so you can speak your Siri requests) during setup.
 To enable “Hey Siri,” speak several Siri commands when prompted.
 To learn how to turn on Siri and “Hey Siri” later and for information about using Siri on your Mac, see Siri on your Mac.

 Set up Touch ID: You can add a fingerprint to Touch ID during setup.
-To set up Touch ID later, or to add additional fingerprints, open System Preferences, then click Touch ID.
+To set up Touch ID later, or to add additional fingerprints, open System Settings, then click Touch ID & Password in the sidebar.
 To add a fingerprint, click and follow the onscreen instructions.

-You can also set options for how you want to use Touch ID on your MacBook Pro: to unlock your Mac, use Apple Pay (see Use Apple Pay on your Mac), purchase items on the App Store, Apple TV app, Apple Book Store, and websites, and auto-fill your password.
+You can also set options for how you want to use Touch ID on your MacBook Pro: to unlock your Mac, use Apple Pay (see Use Apple Pay on your Mac), purchase items on the App Store, Apple TV app, Apple Books, and websites, and auto-fill your password.

 Tip: If two or more users use the same MacBook Pro, each user can add a fingerprint to Touch ID to quickly unlock, authenticate, and log in to the MacBook Pro.
 You can add up to three fingerprints per user account, and a total of five fingerprints for all your MacBook Pro user accounts.

 To learn more, see Use Touch ID on Mac in the macOS User Guide.